robertthiesmeier/cross_site_simulation/README.md

 # Transportability of missing data models across study sites for research synthesis
-Stata code for the simulation study to evaluate the performance of cross-site imputation in federated research settings
+Stata code for the simulation study to evaluate the performance of cross-site imputation in federated research settings.
+Use the current version of the ```mi_impute_from``` package (see here).

 This repo contains:
 1. the Data-generating mechanism (DGM) used in the simulation